wtlin1228/boar-hat/gowther/how-rspack-works/README.md

 }
 ```

-Note: some mappings between dependency type and module factory are registered by plugins 😉
+Note: some mappings between dependency by the corresponding module factory - ex: create a `NormalModule` by `NormalModuleFactory::create` for `EntryDependency1. create a `FactorizeResultTask`

+### FactorizeResultTask

+1. update artifact
+   - because it's a sync task, we can update the artifact through the context

 ## ModuleFactoryCreateData